mozilla/fxa-auth-server/docs/api.md

 `{ pushCallback, pushPublicKey, pushAuthKey }` is specified.

-Devices should register with this endpoint before attempting to obtain a signed certificate and perform their first sync, so that an appropriate device name can be made available to other connected devices.
+Devices should register with this endpoint before attempting to access the user's sync data, so that an appropriate device name can be made available to other connected devices.
 <!--end-route-post-accountdevice-->